Kamisama666/mailchimp-v3/README.md

 batch.add() can take either an array of operations, or a single operation.
 When you create a batch by calling createBatch(), you can optionally pass in a path and method so you don't have to define it for every single batch operation.
 If you pass in a path and method, you can set a different path or method for a specific batch operation if you need to.

 Full documentation is coming soon.
-Be glad I even put this on NPM bro.
+Be glad I even did this bro.

 ---